 EDSE 641.
 STRUCTURE AND FUNCTION OF THE EYE.
 Three hours credit.

-An ophthalmologist presents the anatomy and physiology of the eye and the medical eye examination.
-An educator presents functional implications of various pathologies in the educational setting.
-Educational interpretation of the medical eye report.
+Prerequisite, EDSE 544.
+An ophthalmologist presents the anatomy and physiology of the eye and procedures for the medical eye examination.
+An educator presents the functional implications of various pathologies in the educational setting.